UCL-ARC/museum_of_dreams/docs/awsSSL.md

 **Once the certificate has been issued, i.e *not* pending** click on the certificate and click "create records in Route 53".
 Select applicable domain names and create records, they should show up in your Hosted Zone.

 ### Attaching to the EB environment

+Go to the EB environment, go to the `Configuration` tab and go to the section about instance scaling.
+Change the type from single instance to load balanced and add a listener on port 443 with HTTPS and select the certificate you set up.

+Once the changes have been applied, go to your `EC2 Security Groups` and here you should see a new load balancer type for your environment.
+I recommend changing the name to include LB or something similar so you can tell them apart easily.

+On your environment's security group, the inbound rules should include http traffic from the load balancer, add it if it doesn't.
+Update the inbound rules in the load balancer's security group to allow HTTPS traffic from: itself, 0.0.0.0 (anywhere), the database and the environment.
+Also allow HTTP from anywhere.